Crossbar latch

-Crossbar Latch is a technology devised by Phillip Kuekes of HP Labs in 2001 (with a US patent being granted in 2003), that Hewlett-Packard believes might replace transistors in various applications.
+The Crossbar latch is a technology published by Phillip Kuekes of HP Labs in 2001 and granted a US patent in 2003, with the goal of eventually replacing transistors in various applications.
 This would enable the creation of integrated circuits composed solely of memristors, which, according to the patent, might be easier and less expensive to create.
-HP Labs stated that memristors could someday replace transistors in the same way that transistors replaced vacuum tubes.
+In 2005, Phillip Kuekes stated that the crossbar latch "could someday replace transistors in computers, just as transistors replaced vacuum tubes and vacuum tubes replaced electromagnetic relays before them."

 Details

-The crossbar was introduced by HP Labs scientists in the Journal of Applied Physics, which provides a basis for constructing logic gates using memristors.
+The crossbar latch was introduced by HP Labs scientists in the Journal of Applied Physics, which provides a basis for constructing logic gates using memristors.
 The crossbar latch consists of a signal line crossed by two control lines.
 Depending on the voltages sent down the various lines, it can simulate the action of the three major logic gates: AND, OR and NOT.